The ads above are Google-sponsored;

 Disregard information you may have heard about sulfurs in GL5 being bad on Airhead rear drive brass or bronze parts.
 IT IS NOT TRUE.
 The bad information is a hold-over from pre-Airhead days; and, even then, only with certain early bikes.
 Here is the information, in case you want it.
 This is where BMW advised about the changeover on early BMW bikes from engine oil being used (yes, that was commonly done) ...or early versions of gear oil (usually we say GL4) to GL5 hypoid rated oil.
 From Barrington Motor Works; Chris Betjemann's BMW/2 Motorcycle Restoration and Service Manual (A Guide for the BMW /2 Owner/Restorer).
 Confirmed.

 BMW AG, recommended lubricant changeover: oil to hypoid.

 (By Model and Serial number/engine/frame No.:)

 I have changed my recommendations on using only a dino oil in transmissions.
-My present recommendation is that IF YOU DECIDE to use a synthetic gear oil, it should be of very high quality.
+My present recommendation is that if YOU decide to use a synthetic gear oil, it should be of very high quality.
+For synthetic gear oil I am presently recommending only the Spectro brand, in 75W90, in the type called "Platinum".
+It can be used in the transmission and the rear drive of Airheads and Classic K bikes.
+It is OK for the driveshaft.
 It is my belief that it can extend transmission time before overhaul by a considerable amount.
-At least one other supposedly knowledgeable person strongly disagrees with me, and seems to think that synthetic gear oils DEcrease reliability; I am not at all convinced, and he offers no proof, nor technical information.
+At least one rebuilder strongly disagrees with me, and seems to think that synthetic gear oils decrease reliability; I am not at all convinced, and so far he offers no proof, nor technical information.
+Neither have I.

 MINimum 4.9 Cst at 100° C